-For ages 4-11.
-The basic curriculum is free.
+Pricing: Free for the basic curriculum.
 A parent plan, available for a flat fee, includes an advanced curriculum and access on any device.

 Kodable teaches computer science fundamentals through a kid-friendly, self-directed lessons.
 Students get to create and play alongside bright, cute characters.